museofficial/muse/README.md

 Muse will log a URL when run.
 Open this URL in a browser to invite Muse to your server.
 Muse will DM the server owner after it's added with setup instructions.

+A 64-bit OS is required to run Muse.

 ### Versioning

 The `master` branch acts as the developing / bleeding edge branch and is not guaranteed to be stable.